bcmyers/argonautica/argonautica-py/README.md

 ## Alternatives

-There are several Python packages that implement argon2, including the excellent [passlib](http://passlib.readthedocs.io/en/stable/), but...
+There are several Python packages that implement argon2, including the excellent [passlib](http://passlib.readthedocs.io/en/stable/), which uses [argon2_cffi](https://github.com/hynek/argon2_cffi), but...

 * AFAIK, **argonautica** is the only Python implementation of argon2 that supports hashing with secret keys.
 Not even the [cannonical C implementation](https://github.com/P-H-C/phc-winner-argon2) of argon2 exposes this feature publicly (it's in the code, but unfortunately not accessable via the public API).